Wednesday Night Fellowship Meal

-Children in grades 2-7 may participate in Sunday morning worship by being an acolyte or singing with the God’s singers.
+Children in grades 2-7 may participate in Sunday morning worship by being an acolyte or singing with God’s singers.

-The Women’s Guild meets the third Wednesday afternoon of each month.
-We are a group of ladies of all age groups.
+The Women’s Guild meets on the third Wednesday afternoon of each month.
+We are a group of women of all age groups.
 Our meetings are both inspirational and informative.
-In 2020 we will be studying the Twelve Apostles.
-In the past we have studied the Women of the Bible, and most recently the Catechism.
+In 2022, we are wrapping up our study of Jesus’s Miracles and will start a study of Lamentations.
+We have studied the Twelve Apostles, the Catechism, and the Women of the Bible in the past few years.
 We enjoy our study time, brief business meeting, and fellowship.

 The Guild is active in many projects throughout the year.
 These include:

 - serving celebration of life dinners for church family and friends

-hosting the Confirmation reception
+- hosting the Confirmation reception

-leading a birthday party for California Care residents
+- leading a birthday party for California Care residents

 - delivering gifts and cookies to our church family members in care centers

-serving a meal for the annual Community Service Project
+- serving a meal for the annual Community Service Project

 - cleaning the kitchen and other such projects as needed

-supporting and promoting the Festival of Sharing with monetary gifts, kits, and Best Choice labels
+- supporting and promoting the Festival of Sharing with monetary gifts, kits, and Best Choice labels

 They also willingly take on other projects in the church as needed or asked to do.